-The REIT carries general liability, umbrella liability and excess liability insurance with limits which are typically obtained for similar real estate portfolios in France and Germany and otherwise acceptable to the Trustees.
-For the property risks, the REIT intends to carry "Multi-Risk" property insurance including but not limited to, natural catastrophic events and loss of rental income insurance (with at least a 12 to 18-month indemnity period).
+The REIT carries general liability, umbrella liability and excess liability insurance with limits that are typically obtained for similar real estate portfolios in France and Germany and otherwise acceptable to the Trustees.
+For the property risks the REIT intends to carry "Multi-Risk" property insurance including but not limited to, natural catastrophic events and loss of rental income insurance (with at least a 12 to 18-month indemnity period).
 The REIT also carries boiler and machinery insurance covering all boilers, pressure vessels, HVAC systems and equipment breakdown.
-There are, however, certain types of risks (generally of a catastrophic nature such as from war or nuclear accident) that are uninsurable under any insurance policy.
-Furthermore there are other risks that are not economically viable to insure at this time.
-The REIT partially selfinsures against terrorism risk for the REIT's entire portfolio.
+There are, however, certain types of risks (generally of a catastrophic nature such as from pandemics war or nuclear accident) that are uninsurable under any insurance policy.
+Furthermore, there are other risks that are not economically viable to insure at this time.
+The REIT partially self-insures against terrorism risk for the entire portfolio.
 The REIT has insurance for earthquake risks, subject to certain policy limits, deductibles and self-insurance arrangements.
-Should an uninsured or underinsured loss occur, the REIT could lose its investment in, and anticipated profits and cash flows from, one or more of the REIT's properties, but the REIT would continue to be obligated to repay any recourse mortgage indebtedness on such properties.
+Should an uninsured or underinsured loss occur, the REIT could lose the investment in, and anticipated profits and cash flows from, one or more of its properties, but it would continue to be obligated to repay any recourse mortgage indebtedness on such properties.
 The REIT does not carry title insurance on the properties.
-If a loss occurs resulting from a title defect with respect to a property where there is no title insurance or the loss is in excess of insured limits, the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.
+If a loss occurs resulting from a title defect with respect to a property where there is no title insurance, or the loss is in excess of insured limits, the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.

-IFRS reporting may result in the REIT's consolidated statement of financial position and consolidated statement of earnings being subject to volatility as the fair value of its portfolio changes
+GAAP reporting may result in our consolidated statement of financial position and consolidated statement of earnings being subject to volatility as the fair value of portfolio changes.

 The fair value of the REIT's properties is dependent upon, among other things, rental income from current leases, assumptions about rental income from future leases reflecting market conditions, expected future cash outflow in respect of such leases, the demand for properties such as the properties, the availability and cost of financing and general economic conditions.
-A change in one or a combination of these factors, many of which are not controlled by the REIT, may have a material impact to the fair value of the REIT's properties.
-The REIT's chosen accounting policy under IFRS requires that real estate assets be recorded at "fair value" with changes in fair value being recorded in earnings in the period of change.
-Accordingly, the REIT's consolidated statement of financial position and the REIT's consolidated statement of earnings are subject to volatility as the fair value of its real estate portfolio changes and these changes may be material.
+A change in one or a combination of these factors, many of which are not controlled by the REIT, may have a material impact to the fair value of its properties.
+The REIT's chosen accounting policy under GAAP requires that real estate assets be recorded at "fair value" with changes in fair value being recorded in earnings in the period of change.
+Accordingly, the statement of financial position and the statement of earnings are subject to volatility as the fair value of its real estate portfolio changes and these changes may be material.